sambarnes/alchemy/README.md

-  get-factoid-head  Get the highest Factoid block parsed get-opr-head      Get the highest OPR Entry block parsed get-winners       Get winning records at the given block height graph-prices      Show a graph for the prices of a given ticker reset             Delete the current alchemy database run               Main entry point for the node
+  get-factoid-head  Get the highest Factoid block parsed get-opr-head      Get the highest OPR Entry block parsed get-winners       Get winning records at the given block height graph-prices      Show a graph for the prices of given tickers reset             Delete the current alchemy database run               Main entry point for the node
 ```